 But let’s start at the beginning…

 Many years ago, the King of Georgia discovered the sulphur springs in Central Georgia and decided to build a city surrounding them.
 And so, Tbilisi (warm place) was born.
 These days the sulphur springs are somewhat of a tourist attraction and many people visit daily for a soak, scrub and traditional massage beneath the domed roofs.
+If you're a fan of sulfur baths Tbilisi is a great place to get your fix.

 Where does the hot water come from?